 Executive Cyber Security Awareness Training Course

-This course offers leaders and managers an overview of the issues and activities related to cybersecurity.
+This course offers leaders and managers a comprehensive overview of the key issues and activities within the cybersecurity landscape.

-Leaders will gain insights into various topics that will enhance their knowledge and sharpen their executive decision-making skills concerning cybersecurity threats.
+Participants will gain insights into various critical topics designed to deepen their understanding and refine executive decision-making capabilities concerning cybersecurity threats.

-- Understand PII (Personally Identifiable Information) and its significance.
+- Understand Personally Identifiable Information (PII) and its significance

-- Become familiar with cyber laws that safeguard privacy.
+- Gain familiarity with cyber laws that protect privacy

 Course Outline